 Why?
 Because I like to root for the underdog, and I was sick of hearing people talk smack about how “boring,” “completely skippable” and “basically shit” my future favorite city was.
 After all, the guidebook described it as downright pleasant!
 So how dare these backpackers accuse it of lacking tangible charm or notable things to do!

 Well, Vientiane and I’s beautiful fantasy relationship got off to a kind of rocky start when I came down with a crippling post-tubing-related, unidentified-but-just-like-food-poisoning illness.
-Let me tell you, there is nothing quite like like lying on the bathroom floor of a dank hotel in a city where you know no one, too sick to walk to a pharmacy and to weak to even cry tears of self-pity, to make you feel sorry for yourself.
+Let me tell you, there is nothing quite like lying on the bathroom floor of a dank hotel in a city where you know no one, too sick to walk to a pharmacy and too weak to even cry tears of self-pity, to make you feel sorry for yourself.
 When I emerged from the puke-odored hotel room after two days, I felt my character sufficiently built.

 Unfortunately, my little brush with hospital-level dehydration meant I had missed out on a good percentage of my time in Vientiane and would have to scrap many of my plans.
 Goodbye bicycle tour of wats and museums, goodbye yoga classes and Lao-style weaving lessons.
-I checked into the adorable iHouse hotel for a fresh start, and made a fresh plan for my final few days.
+I checked into the adorable iHouse hotel for a fresh start, and made a new plan for my final few days.
 Here’s what I eventually got up to.

 Lao National Museum

 I think an important part of visiting any capital city is checking out the National Museum.
 I’ve mentioned before that I especially love museum-going in this part of the world which is so pointedly not known for it.
 To quote, um, myself — this isn’t the Western world, and these are not world-class museums.
 As I wrote when I visited the Lao Royal Palace museum in Luang Prabang,